OpenSauce04/cranny/README.md

 The process of building `cranny` is very simple.

-First, libvorbis and libogg development packages must be installed.
-The package name will vary depending on platform, but on Debian and Ubuntu these are called `libogg-dev` and `libvorbis-dev`.
+First, the libvorbis and libogg development packages must be installed.
+Package names will vary by platform, but on Debian and Ubuntu these packages are called `libogg-dev` and `libvorbis-dev`.

 After these have been installed, simply run `make` from the project's root directory.
 There are two build options available: